BarbaraMcG/latinise/README.md

 	- <date> = <YYYY> | <YYYY-MM> | <YYYY-MM-DD>, see https://en.wikipedia.org/wiki/ISO_8601: 1BCE=+000, 2BCE=-0001, 1CE=+0001, etc.
 	- <file_identifier> = specific to each dataset
 general metadata, according to Dublin Core terms and depending on the availability of this type of information in the corpus (title, author, publisher, type, etc.) or alternatively, links to the original files with metadata (if available);

+- Final_STSM_medical_latin.ipynb by Paola Marongiu (adapted from previous script by Barbara McGillivray)

+This notebook analyses Latin medical lexicon in LatinISE with word embeddings.

+- Embedding_analysis.ipynb by Barbara McGillivray and Paola Marongiu

+This notebook is based on the previous one and generalises the analysis to a set of terms related to "revolution".

 # Folder lvlt22: